Lexzach/hlmv-transparent/README.md

 Version 1.3

 # HLMV Transparent
 This is a program specifically designed for the Team Fortress 2 Wiki.
-It allows perfect transparent images to be easily and automatically created at the push of a button using stock Half-Life Model Viewer.
+It allows perfect transparent images to be easily and automatically created at the push of a button using the out of the box Half-Life Model Viewer program.

 # Dependencies: